-Procedures that may generate aerosols or splashes should be conducted in a certified biosafety cabinet.
+Procedures that may generate aerosols or splashes should be conducted in a certified biosafety cabinet, if possible.

+Mycobacteria can survive for weeks to months on surfaces in the absence of sunlight.
 Personnel should wash their hands frequently while working in and before leaving the laboratory.
 Personal items including waters bottles, cell phones, car keys, etc., should be stored in such a way as to avoid contamination and should be accessed only when the laboratory exercise is completed, lab coats and gloves are removed, and hands are washed.

-If an infection is acquired, any lesions need to be completely covered to prevent spreading the infection.
+If an infection is acquired, any lesions need to be completely covered to prevent risk of secondary infection with different organisms.

 The Principal Investigator (PI), or their designee, must ensure that all personnel are adequately trained in safe laboratory practices, universal precautions, and proper surface and equipment disinfection before initiating any work with this agent.
-The PI must also ensure that all personnel are aware of the signs and symptoms of a potential infection with HSV with an emphasis on the effects on the immunocompromised, persons with allergic dermatitis and pregnant individuals.
+The PI must also ensure that all personnel are aware of the signs and symptoms of a potential infection with M. marinum with an emphasis on the effects on the immunocompromised.